Happy Halloween! How to dress up your horse.

 Some useful items that can easily be transformed into Halloween costumes include:

-Just about every fabric and craft store has easy options for new sew, glue on, or easy sew fabric options.
-You can also work with fabric paint to decorate your horse’s existing whatever.
+Just about every fabric and craft store has easy options for new sew, glue on, or easy-sew fabric options.
+You can also work with fabric paint to decorate your horse’s existing blankets or sheets.

 So many colors…

 You also have the option to actually paint your horse!

 Stick to horse and human safe products.
 Tempera paints are non-toxic and come in loads of colors.
 Shapley’s Show Touch up sprays come in lots of horse colors, so these are a good choice for more traditional colors, like gray and brown and black.

 A few more thoughts on Halloween costumes for horses: